Longido District, Arusha: Education

 Longido District Council operates 45 elementary schools and 216 classrooms.
 The pupil-to-room ratio is 1:89, compared to a national norm of 1:40.
 As a result, the District has a shortage of 212 classrooms.
-Furthermore, there are 4584 desks, resulting in a desk-to-student ratio of 1:4 rather than 1:2 nationally.

-The student pit latrine ratio for boys is 1:25 and for girls it is 1:20.
-The District's total pit latrine need is 416 for boys and 443 for girls, yet there are only 156 pit latrines for boys and 159 for girls.

 There are 19,260 students, with 10,402 boys and 8,858 girls.
 Enrollment in Standard 7 has grown from 1,852 last year.

 Longido District Council has a total of eight secondary schools, with seven government institutions and one private school, totaling 64 classrooms (Government schools).
 The pupil-to-classroom ratio is 1:71, compared to 1:40 nationally.
 As a result, the District has a shortage of 60 classrooms.
-Secondary enrollment went from 3,566 in 2010 to 4,758 in 2011, while those qualifying for further education increased from 196 in 2010 to 2014 in 2011.
-The increase in the number of students qualifying for high school was owing to an increase in the number of secondary schools, increasing community education awareness, and support from numerous stakeholders.
+Secondary enrollment went from 3,566 in 2010 to 4,758 in 2011, while those qualifying for further education increased from 196 in 2010 to 2014 in 2011, after an increase in the number of secondary schools and increasing community education awareness.

-There are 183 teachers, 64 with a diploma and 119 with a bachelor's degree.
-The current teacher-to-student ratio is 1:39.
-The student-to-book ratio is 1:4.
-School dropout remains an issue; the main causes are truancy, pregnancy, long commutes to school, early marriage, and a negative attitude toward formal education within the Maasai community there.
+Students dropping out of school is an issue whose main causes are truancy, pregnancy, long commutes to school, early marriage, and a negative attitude toward formal education within the Maasai community there.